ballerina-platform/module-ballerina-http/docs/spec/spec.md

 ```

 This `Links` is generated from the `linkedTo` field in the `ResourceConfig` annotation, and added either to the
 payload or as a `Link` header depends on the payload type.
+This `Links` will not be added when a `http:Response` is
+returned.

 #### 7.2.1 LinkedTo record
 The `LinkedTo` record is defined as follows :